 SCB's sound capitalisation is reflected in the a2 Capital score, which is two notches below the initial score.
 We assess SCB's capitalisation as sound in the context of the risks that the bank has taken in the field of auto finance secured lending and unsecured consumer lending.
-The downward adjustment reflects the fact that SCB's tangible common equity (TCE) ratio has exceeded the bank's regulatory Common Equity Tier 1 (CET1) capital ratio in part as a result of prudential regulatory deductions that our capital metric does not incorporate.
-We expect the bank's TCE ratio, which was at 15.5% as of year-end 2020, to return to levels close to 14%, in line with the bank's multiyear capital planning.
+The downward adjustment reflects the fact that SCB's tangible common equity (TCE) ratio of 15.9% has exceeded the bank's regulatory Common Equity Tier 1 (CET1) capital ratio of 15.0% in part as a result of prudential regulatory deductions that our capital metric does not incorporate.
+We expect the bank's TCE ratio to consolidate to levels close to 14%, in line with the bank's multiyear capital planning.

-The bank's CET1 ratio was 14.4% as of December 2020, up from 13.0% a year earlier.
-Regulatory deductions, not reflected in our TCE ratio, and the earlier recognition of the bank's 2019 full-year profit in TCE are the main factors explaining the difference to the CET1 ratio.
-SCB aims to maintain its CET1 ratio sustainably above 13% to maintain a suitable buffer to its individual capital requirements.

-Despite the automatic upstreaming of its profit to the German holding company under its profit and loss transfer agreement, SCB has adequate leeway to decide on the retention of suitable portions of its profit and agrees to any retention or reinvestment of profit by the parent as part of the group's 36-month rolling capital planning.
+The bank's CET1 ratio was 15.0% as of December 2021, up slightly from 14.9% a year earlier.
+SCB aims to maintain its CET1 ratio sustainably above 13% to maintain a suitable buffer for its individual capital requirements.
+From 2023 on, these will include additional sector-wide capital requirements announced by German banking supervisor BaFin in order to rein in dynamic growth in the domestic residential property market.
+Despite the automatic upstreaming of its profit to the German holding company under its profit and loss transfer agreement, SCB has sufficient leeway to decide on the retention of suitable portions of its profit and agrees to any retention or reinvestment of profit by the parent as part of the group's 36-month rolling capital planning.